Zabriskije/macOS-Icons/README.md

 Officially used in [BarBox](https://github.com/MuhammedKpln/barbox), [BTTV for Safari](https://github.com/strumswell/BTTV-for-Safari), [IINA](https://github.com/iina/iina), [Mochi Diffusion](https://github.com/godly-devotion/MochiDiffusion), and [TomatoBar](https://github.com/ivoronin/TomatoBar).

-The document icons that I've reworked are for IINA, Keka, VSCode/VSCodium & CodeRunner ― or any IDE (in this case I advice to choose the CodeRunner one, since it's more complete).
+The document icons that I've reworked are for IINA, Keka, VSCode/VSCodium & CodeRunner ― or any code editor (in this case I advice to choose the CodeRunner one, since it's more complete).

 You can also find my app icons on <a target="_blank" href="https://macosicons.com/#/u/Zabriskije">macOSicons</a>.